 Why get extra eyepieces for your telescope?

-This telescope eyepiece guide covers some main considerations in choosing those extra eyepieces.
+This telescope eyepiece guide covers some main features and metrics to know in buying telescope eyepieces.

 Type of Optical Lens

-Another thing to know is that not all eyepieces are well suited to every telescope.
-Plossl eyepieces, for example, are not recommended for fast telescopes (f/5 or lower) or fast Dobsonians.
+One thing to know is that not all eyepieces suit every telescope.
+Plössl eyepieces, which have four lens elements, for example, are not recommended for fast telescopes (f/5 or lower) or Dobsonians.

-Fully multi-coated (FMC) glass optics enhances the light rays transmitted.
+Fully multi-coated (FMC) glass optics enhances the transmission of light rays.
 This provides for high achromatic photos of distant objects such as Venus and Mars.

 Focal Length Eyepieces

-Telescope magnifications are directly related to the focal lengths of the telescope and the eyepieces.
+The magnification of the telescope relates to the focal length of both the telescope and the eyepiece.

 How do you work out the telescope’s magnification?
 The ‘magnification of telescope’ formula is the telescope focal length (TFL) divided by the eyepiece focal length (EFL).

-Tip: Always make sure you are using the same units.
+Tip: Always make sure you are using the same units, e.g., millimeters (mm).

 The limits of your telescope’s magnification range (minimum and maximum usable power) need consideration when buying eyepieces, as the aperture size may restrict how far you can go.

 Field of View

 This is how much night sky you will see.
 It is measured in degrees.
 There is both the apparent (AFOV) and the true field of view (TFOV).

 The larger the AFOV, the more sky you’ll see at a certain magnification, being the apparent angular sky width, ranging from 40 to 100 degrees.
 The AFOV is governed by the size of the eyepiece field stop.

-The TFOV is the amount of sky you will really get to see.
+The TFOV (in degrees) is the amount of sky you will really get to see.
 You’ll need to know the AFOV of your eyepiece for this.
 Most Plössl eyepieces have an AFOV of 50 degrees.

 Eye relief is the max distance where you can position your eye away from the top eyepiece lens and still see full field of view.
 It’s about comfort while observing.
 Having your eye jammed up close say with a 5 — 8 mm eye relief can become uncomfortable.
 Eye relief especially matters if you need to wear eye glasses while observing.
 This may be the case if you have a strong astigmatism.
 For this, look for a long eye relief, say 18–20 mm, to help.

 In this, you need to consider the user’s age.
-So, the useful exit pupil can vary between 0.5–0.7 mm minimum and 5–7 mm maximum depending on light conditions and the users age.
-For users over 40–50 years of age, the maximum the pupil of the eye opens drops to about 5–6 mm and over 60 to about 4–5 mm.
+So, the useful exit pupil can vary from 0.5 to 0.7 mm minimum and from 5 to 7 mm maximum, depending on light conditions and the users age 1.

-Many consider Tele Vue as the best telescope eyepiece brand especially when it comes to the Nagler type, for the range of focal lengths.
+Many consider Tele Vue as the best telescope eyepiece brand, especially when it comes to the Nagler type, for the range of focal lengths.

 - Featured image source: Nick Kinkaid, Attribution-NoDerivs 2.0 Generic (CC BY-ND 2.0)